ArshAnan/ArshAnan/README.md

 ## 🚀 Welcome to My GitHub!

-I'm an aspiring **Software Engineer** with a deep interest in **AI, Quantum Computing, and Scalable Systems**.
-Based in NYC, I thrive on solving complex problems and building innovative solutions that push the boundaries of technology.
+I'm an aspiring **Software Engineer** with a deep interest in **AI, Quantum Computing, and Cloud Technologies**, along with a passion for **startups and finance**.
+Based in NYC, I focus on building innovative solutions and exploring how technology shapes the future of business and entrepreneurship.

 ---